-CD AUX: Press this button if you have a disc loaded in the CD player and the radio is turned on, to play a compact disc.
-Press AM-FM to return to the radio when a compact disc is playing.
-Press CD AUX to switch between the compact disc player and console-mounted CD changer if both are loaded.
+CD AUX: To switch between the player and the radio when a disc is playing, press the AM-FM button.
+To return to the player, press CD AUX.
 When a disc is playing, the letters CD and the CD symbol will appear on the display.
 (If the radio is turned off, the disc stays in the player and will resume playing at the point where it stopped.)